mateusluizfb/ruby-markdown-parser/README.md

 ### Bonus

-- Every text that have a break line will be a paragraph`
+- Every text that have a break line will be a paragraph.
+Example:
     ```
         Hello There